β‘ Lesson 18: Eevee Real-Time Rendering

 Reflections don't match environment:

-- Need to bake reflection probes
+- Need to bake light probes

 - Re-bake when scene changes